6 min read

 The Fear That Still Lingers

-If you’ve ever lost the weight and gained it back, you know that fear doesn’t vanish.
-It just changes into better outfits.
+If you’ve ever lost the weight and gained it back like I have, you know that fear doesn’t magically vanish once you hit that desired target again.

 Every off-day whispers, "See, you're slipping."